Basque language: Demographics

-Taken together, in 2016, of a total population of 3,131,464 (2,191,688 in the Autonomous Community; 297,847 in the Northern provinces; and 640,647 in Navarre), 751,527 spoke Basque (aged 16 and above).
-This amounts to 28.4% Basque bilinguals overall, 16.4% passive speakers, and 55.2% non-speakers.
-Compared to the 1991 figures, this represents an overall increase of 223,000, from 528,500 (from a population of 2,371,100) 25 years previously.
-This number tends to increase, since 55.4% of the population between 16 and 24 years old spoke Basque in 2016, compared to only 22.5% in 1991.
+In 2021, out of a population of 2,634,800 over 16 years of age (1,838,800 in the Autonomous community, 546,000 in Navarre and 250,000 in the Northern Basque Country), 806,000 spoke Basque, which amounted to 30.6% of the population.
+Compared to the 1991 figures, that represents an overall increase of 266,000, from 539,110 speakers 30 years previously (430,000 in the BAC, 40,110 in FCN, and 69,000 in the Northern provinces).
+The number has tended to increase, as in all regions the age group most likely to speak Basque was those between 16 and 24 years old.
+In the BAC, the proportion in that age group that spoke the language (74.5%) was nearly triple the comparable figure from 1991, when barely a quarter of the population spoke Basque.

-While there is a general increase in the number of Basque-speaking during this period, this is mainly because of bilingualism.
-Basque transmission as a sole mother tongue has decreased from 19% in 1991 to 15.1% in 2016, while Basque and another language being used a mother language increased from 3% to 5.4% in the same time period.
-General public attitude towards efforts to promote the Basque language have also been more positive, with the share of people against these efforts falling from 20.9% in 1991 to 16% in 2016.
+While there is a general increase in the number of Basque speakers during the period, that is mainly because of bilingualism.
+Basque transmission as a sole mother tongue has decreased from 19% in 1991 to 15.1% in 2016, and Basque and another language being used as mother language increased from 3% to 5.4% in the same time period.
+General public attitude towards efforts to promote the Basque language have also been more positive, with the share of people against those efforts falling from 20.9% in 1991 to 16% in 2016.

+In 2021, the study found that in the BAC, when both parents were Basque speakers, 98% of children were communicated to only in Basque, and 2% were communicated to in both Basque and Spanish.
+When only one parent was a Basque-speaker and had Basque as a first language, 84% used Basque and Spanish and 16% only Spanish.
+In Navarre, the family language of 94.3% of the youngest respondents with both Basque parents was Basque.
+In the Northern Basque Country, however, when both parents were Basque-speaking, just two thirds transmitted only Basque to their offspring, and as age decreased, the transmission rate also decreased.

 Basque is used as a language of commerce both in the Basque Country and in locations around the world where Basques immigrated throughout history.

 Dialects

 The modern Basque dialects show a high degree of dialectal divergence, sometimes making cross-dialect communication difficult.
-This is especially true in the case of Biscayan and Souletin, which are regarded as the most divergent Basque dialects.
+That is especially true in the case of Biscayan and Souletin, which are regarded as the most divergent Basque dialects.

 Modern Basque dialectology distinguishes five dialects: